mokarian/azureVISearchableContent/README.md

 #### Architecture:
 Below is the architecture of the system we are using.
 1. Azure video indexer generates the JSON files and store them in the blob storage.
-1. AzureViSearchableContent module reads the files from theblob storage and after  parsing them, it uploads the records into the search index.
+2. AzureViSearchableContent module reads the files from the blob storage and after parsing them, it uploads the records into the search index.

 ![intervals](src/resources/architecture.png)